adoa5342/Full-Stack-Quiz-Platform/README.md

 ## Approved Game Mechanic Variation

 ### Review Mode After Completion

-Our selected and implemented variation is **Review mode after completion**.

 After a user submits a quiz, the application displays the final score and provides a **Review attempt** option.
 Review mode allows the user to inspect the completed attempt question-by-question, including: